 The Longworth Gallery, Canyon Road, Santa Fe

-So delighted to be participating in a joint exhibition with the eminent Mr Charles Frizzell during the Wine & Chilli Festival in Santa Fe - come and say hello on Friday 29th September 2017 from 5pm to 8pm.
-We will also be flinging some paint around on the weekend as Artists in Residence, do come along and watch our completely different styles in watercolour!
+So delighted to be participating in a joint exhibition with the eminent Mr Charles Frizzell during the Wine & Chilli Festival in Santa Fe - come and say hello on Friday 29th September 2017 for demonstrations in the morning, then join us from 5pm to 8pm for live music, lovely wine and nibbles.
+We will also be flinging some paint around on the weekend as Artists in Residence on Saturday, do come along and watch our completely different styles in watercolour!

 Click on: the picture above, The Longworth Gallery and Facebook to visit

 Click on: Project Orangutan - help raise funds and awareness for the plight of our endangered Orangutans

 Aug 2018 - AFC Ornithological Congress Mural, Vancouver, Canada

 1 Dec 2017 - 31st Jan 2018 - Solo exhibition at Hallidays Point Library, NSW, Australia

 29th Sep 2017 - Joint exhibition with Charles Frizzell, The Longworth Gallery, Santa Fe, USA